symfony/symfony-docs/cookbook/security/named_encoders.rst

 How to Choose the Password Encoder Algorithm Dynamically
 ========================================================

-.. versionadded:: 2.5
-    Named encoders were introduced in Symfony 2.5.

 Usually, the same password encoder is used for all users by configuring it to apply to all instances of a specific class: